-Offered on the Charles River Campus as well as online, Metropolitan College’s Master of Science in Project Management (MSPM) degree program serves as a comprehensive introduction to the world of project management.
-While learning the tools and techniques to monitor and track project costs and schedules, students develop the ability to manage project resources and communications, and complete a successful project.
+Offered both on the Charles River Campus and online, Metropolitan College’s Master of Science in Project Management (MSPM) degree program provides comprehensive instruction on the world of project management.
+While learning the tools and techniques used to monitor and track project costs and schedules, students develop the ability to manage project resources and communications, and complete a successful project.
 The program covers both introductory and advanced knowledge, and provides the skills to manage a complex project within a specific time frame and budget.

-Students with a broad range of professional responsibilities will benefit from this detailed examination of a project’s conception, planning, budgeting, resource allocation, and implementation.
-The MSPM is applicable to a wide array of students: those working on complex projects for global companies; those designing IT infrastructures; those working in biotechnology companies; and those completing consulting contracts.
+Students seeking a broad range of professional responsibilities will benefit from this detailed examination of a project’s conception, planning, budgeting, resource allocation, and implementation.
+The MSPM is beneficial to a wide array of students: those working on complex projects for global companies; those designing IT infrastructures; those working in biotechnology companies; and those completing consulting contracts.

-All students must successfully complete the core courses, concentration requirements, and electives.
-Any waived courses from the core or concentration areas must be replaced by an elective course in order to meet the 48-credit hour requirement.
+All students must satisfy the degree core courses, specialization requirements, and electives as indicated.
+Waived courses from the core or specialization areas must be replaced by an elective course in order to meet the 40-credit-hour requirement.

 - MET AD 632 Financial Concepts